 b.1966 in Zimbabwe

-Simon Back was born in Rhodesia (now Zimbabwe) and grew up in an era of political isolation from the rest of the world.
-After studying Fine Art in Cape Town he returned to Zimbabwe to teach art whilst developing his own evolving visual.
+After studying Fine Art in Cape Town, Simon returned to Zimbabwe to teach art whilst developing his own evolving visual.
 Since 1996 Simon has been living on the Indian Ocean island of Mauritius with his wife and daughters, working from his studio on the west coast.

 Simon Back’s work is in the permanent collection of the National Gallery of Zimbabwe, as well as in private collections throughout the world.
 Back has exhibited in New York, Europe and Mauritius.